OsJanelas/Trojan.Win32.KidKad/KidKad/ReadMe.txt

  ██║  ██╗██║██████╔╝██║  ██╗██║  ██║██████╔╝
  ╚═╝  ╚═╝╚═╝╚═════╝ ╚═╝  ╚═╝╚═╝  ╚═╝╚═════╝

-ENG: The creators of Copper don't have responsability if ur PC fucks | PT: Os criadores do Copper ñ tem responsabilidade se seu PC fuder
+ENG: The creators of KidKad don't have responsability if ur PC fucks | PT: Os criadores do KidKad ñ tem responsabilidade se seu PC fuder

 ________________________________________________________________________________________________________________________________________________